About the course

 You’ll gain experience from two main school placements and teach primarily in two age bands within your chosen age range specialism.
 The placements are in contrasting schools to give you a breadth of school-based experience.

 During the two extensive placements in our partnership schools, you’ll gain a broad range of practical teaching experience.
 You will learn to put ideas and theory into practice as you work in university and your placement schools.

 The course fees for 2019/2020 are as follows:

 For any additional course costs at the University of East Anglia please visit our website

 Prior to submitting your application, you will need:

-- A GCSE pass at grade C or an equivalent qualification in English language, Mathematics and in a natural Science subject (ie Biology, Chemistry, Physics or a combination of these)
+- A GCSE pass at grade C/4 or equivalent in English language, Mathematics and in a natural Science subject (ie Biology, Chemistry, Physics or a combination of these)